bitcrypt0/rafflhub/public/FAQ.md

 A: Yes, NFTs from external collections can be used as prizes in raffles but only after such collections have been whitelisted.

 **Q: How are prizes distributed to winners?**
-A: Prizes are transfered to winners when the `claimPrize()` function is called.
-The process is secure and requires no manual intervention from raffle creators.
+A: Prizes are transfered to winners when they call the `claimPrize()` function.
+Raffle creators can also call `mintToWinner()` to distribute mintable NFT prizes to winners.

 **Q: Can raffles be deleted by raffle creators?**
 A: Only NFT-prized raffles can be deleted.
 Also, deletion is only possible when such raffles are in the `Pending` and `Active` states.
 Participants can claim 100% refunds of purchased slots from deleted raffles.